• HOME

 San Juan La Laguna is a predominantly Tz’utujil Maya municipality with lots of hidden gems like weaving cooperatives specializing in naturally dyed textiles, awesome hikes with panoramic vistas, painting galleries, and quaint cafés and restaurants.

-Set on the southwest shores of Lake Atitlán, right next to the bustling backpacker town of San Pedro La Laguna, San Juan is the unofficial gateway to the Indian Nose hike (the long version) and pueblo full of artists.
+Set on the southwest shores of Lake Atitlán, right next to the bustling backpacker town of San Pedro La Laguna, San Juan is the unofficial gateway to the Indian Nose hike (the long version) and a pueblo full of artists.

-Sure, it is one of the smaller towns around Lake Atitlán, but it is no less special!
-San Juan La Laguna is actually one of my favorite towns to explore and spend a day in (the other is the painted village of Santa Catarina Palopó).
+San Juan La Laguna is actually one of my favorite towns to explore and stay in (the other is the painted village of Santa Catarina Palopó).

 Here’s my guide for things to do in San Juan La Laguna – including where to eat, sleep, and play!